Aurora Housing Market Report

 New Listings

-Aurora Home Prices by Property Type — February 2026
+Aurora Home Prices by Property Type — Detached, Townhouse & Condo

 Detached